Viral High School Video About Dress Codes Slammed For ‘Over-Sexualizing Teen Girls,’ Principal Issues Apology

 At the end of the video, a teacher says, “So in summary, we’re going to stick to jeans and leggings and we’re gonna save those athletic shorts for the weekend.”

-The uproar on social media led the principal, Will Skelton, issued a straight-forward apology to parents.
+The uproar on social media led the principal, Will Skelton, to issue a straight-forward apology to parents.
 He also pointed out that the process was behind filming and producing the video was flawed.
 It sounds like Skelton may not have personally signed off on the video, and cites lack of oversight.

-“I’m a firm believer that when you make a mistake, you own it, you apologize, and you make it right… Yesterday we showed a dress code video that featured only female dress code violations, and was accompanied by a poor song choice….
-Please accept my sincere apology for not ensuring our video achieved its intended purpose – to remind ALL students of our dress code expectations.”
+“I’m a firm believer that when you make a mistake, you own it, you apologize, and you make it right.
+Yesterday we showed a dress code video that featured only female dress code violations, and was accompanied by a poor song choice.
+Please accept my sincere apology for not ensuring our video achieved its intended purpose — to remind ALL students of our dress code expectations.”

-It’s unknown who actually produced the video, if it was a teacher, staff, or fellow student.
+It’s unknown who actually produced the video, if it was a teacher, staff, or fellow students.
 Regardless, social media users all have many strong opinions about the potentially sexist and over-sexualized nature of the video.